MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_btrees.md

 ##### remove_missings

-logical value.
+bool value.
 If True, rows with missing values are removed and will not be included in the output data.

 ##### use_sparse_cube

-logical value.
+bool value.
 If True, sparse cube is used.

 ##### find_splits_in_parallel

-logical value.
+bool value.
 If True, optimal splits for each node are determined using parallelization methods; this will typically speed up computation as the number of nodes on the same level is increased.